 Join us on Wednesday nights for classes that will both challenge you to go deeper and connect you with other folks.
 This is a great first step to meet others in the life of the church.
 Many meet others in these foundational classes who they then would like to start new groups with or continue on together in additional classes.
 To see a full list of class options on Wednesdays click here.

-All of the Sunday School classes at Church of the Resurrection Leawood are open to new members and are considered small groups.
+All of the Sunday School classes at Resurrection Leawood are open to new members and are considered small groups.
 Many find it very convenient to attend Sunday School before or after they go to worship.
 You can see a list of adult Sunday School classes here.

-If you have met others through foundational classes or through the life of the church and would like to start a new small group with them, contact firstname.lastname@example.org or fill out our small group leader inquiry form to get started.
+If you have met others through foundational classes or through the life of the church and would like to start a new small group with them, contact Justin Schoolcraft to get more information and to get started.

 Small group leaders play an important role at Resurrection in helping people get connected into community where they can experience and develop the five essential practices of the Christian life.
 Please fill out this form and someone from our staff will be in touch with you.